ZacharyLitwin/CSE360_Tu37/README.md

 EffortLogger_Zachary: Partially adds the Effort Editor screen.
 The starting screen was changed to be the Effort editor screen for testing.
 Finished javaFX with Scene Builder.
 I changed how the entries are defined in SQL.
 They now have data DATE, startTime TIME, stopTime TIME, lifeCycles, Categories, and details.
 This is shown in the entriesSQL.png.
 There are now functions that allow for the insertion and deletions of entries in mySQL.
+Updated the effort log screen to more closely match the one in efforlogger v1, I still need to edit the controller file to match these changes

 EffortLogger_Karryl: Please explain your additions to effortlogger here